THE FALL OF DON JUAN

 MICHAEL.
 (All patience.)
 Before now it hasn't been registered.

 WAITER.
 (Ignores Michael, to Natalie.)
-You're getting married to this young fellow?
+You're getting married to this kid?
 Well, congratulations.
 I presume, it's for love.

 NATALIE.
 Why else would people get married?